Warfarin (Coumadin®) Anticoagulant Medication

 What blood tests will I need while I am on warfarin?

-- If you are planning a trip, talk with your doctor about using another laboratory while traveling.
+- If you are planning a trip, talk with your provider about using another laboratory for your blood tests while traveling.

 Where should I store warfarin?

-Always keep medications out of the reach of children.
+Always keep medications out of the reach of children and pets.

 What precautions should I take while taking warfarin?